dtuait/crispy-eureka/README.md

 The backup script runs from the virtual environment created in the [Getting started with Python](#getting-started-with-python) section.
-Activate the environment and then configure your mail settings:
+Activate the environment and then configure your mail settings.

-Create a file named `.env.local` next to the script containing your mail
+Copy the provided `.env.example` to `.env.local` next to the script and adjust the values to match your environment:
-settings:

 ```
 FROM_ADDR=you@example.com